openstack-archive/stx-docs/doc/source/developer_guide/index.rst

      MY_WORKSPACE=${BUILD_AVOIDANCE_DIR}/${BUILD_TIMESTAMP}

 -  Designers can access all build products over the internal network of the regional office.
-The current prototype employs rsync.
-Other protocols that can efficiently share/copy/transfer large directories of content can be added as needed.
+The current prototype employs "rsync".
+Other protocols that can efficiently share, copy, or transfer large directories of content can be added as needed.

 ^^^^^^^^^^^^^^
 Advanced Usage
 ^^^^^^^^^^^^^^

 Can the reference build itself use build avoidance?
+Yes it can.
-Yes Can it reference itself?
-Yes.
+Can it reference itself?
+Yes it can.
-In either case we advise caution.
-To protect against any possible 'divergence from reality', you should limit how many steps removed a build avoidance build is from a full build.
+In both these cases, caution is advised.
+To protect against any possible 'divergence from reality', you should limit how many steps you remove a build avoidance build from a full build.

-Suppose we want to implement a self referencing daily build, except that a full build occurs every Saturday.
-To protect ourselves from a build failure on Saturday we also want a limit of 7 days since last full build.
-You build script might look like this ...
+Suppose we want to implement a self-referencing daily build in an environment where a full build already occurs every Saturday.
+To protect ourselves from a
+build failure on Saturday we also want a limit of seven days since the last full build.
+Your build script might look like this ...

 ::